 In July 2008, the FDA issued a warning concerning off-label Medtronic Infuse Bone Graft use, stating that risks were associated with the use of the bone graft on the cervical spine.
 The agency’s warning stated,” that the safety and effectiveness of rhBMP in the cervical spine have not been demonstrated and these products are not approved by FDA for this use.”

 If you or a loved one has suffered from any of these Medtronic Infuse Bone Graft complications after undergoing a procedure such as cervical spine surgery or other procedure for which use of the Medtronic Infuse Bone Graft was not approved, you may be entitled to compensation.
-For a free case evaluation please contact the Law Offices of Michael A. DeMayo, L.L.P.
+For a free case evaluation please contact DeMayo Law Offices, L.L.P.